biancini/SiWebRisorse/README.md

-# qlik-mashup-angularjs-bootstrap
+# SiWeb Risorse

-a simple Qlik Sense mashup that uses angularjs and bootstrap + requirejs and that can be used as a starter kit
+Qlik Sense mashup that uses angularjs and bootstrap + requirejs to show stats and information about Reti resources obtained from SiWeb.

-It prints all objects of all sheets using bootstrap panels (4 columns)

-You can customize this behaviour by changing the main view (js and/or html)

 # Instructions